 • Vashon Island

 Vashon Island sits in the midpoint of the southern Salish Sea, between Seattle and Tacoma, Washington.
 The Island is roughly the length of Manhattan (13.4 miles) and has a population of just over 10,000.
-There are no bridges to the mainland so ferries transport locals and visitors to and from Seattle to the north and Tacoma to the south and Southworth to the west.
+There are no bridges connecting Vashon Island to the mainland; access is by ferry.
+Ferries provide transportation for residents and visitors between Vashon and Seattle to the north, Tacoma to the south and Southworth to the west.

 The Island is known for its natural beauty, laid-back culture and its robust arts community.
 Vashon offers a range of local amenities just a few miles from the residency.
 These include a public library, a historical museum, grocery stores, pharmacies, restaurants, coffee shops, a movie theater, arts centers, a post office, bookstore, tool library and hardware stores.
 The island’s vibrant arts community and many active nonprofit organizations offer community support and resources.